 - Nausea and vomiting, constipation, loss of appetite

 - Tiredness. fatigue

 - Communication: Discuss the course of disease and goals of care

 - Goal-setting: Establish the best possible quality of care as determined by patient and family

 - Advanced directives: Explain options and assist with living will and healthcare power of attorney forms

 - End-of-life decisions

-- Facilitate transition to alternate care settings, such as home, nursing home, or hospice when appropriate
+- Transitions to alternate care settings, such as home, nursing home, or hospice when appropriate